 - Big "SHUT UP!": Shut up! is her personal speech bubble, and it is rendered in Gratuitous English even in the Japanese-language game.
 It's even rendered in a fancy script!
 She's also the only one who uses it.

-- Crazy-Prepared: Used curare, a poison that only works by administering it through the bloodstream, and thus she (temporarily) disproves Ryuunosuke's theory by drinking the poisoned tonic water.
+- Crazy-Prepared: Used curare, a poison that not only is totally unknown in Japan, but one that is only lethal by administering it through the bloodstream, and thus she (temporarily) disproves Ryuunosuke's theory of her murdering Watson using poison by drinking the poisoned tonic water with no hesitation.

-- Evil Brit: All these spoiler tags should make it pretty obvious.
-This actually causes a lot of problems, as the Japanese government wants to avoid prosecuting her out of fear of hurting Japanese-British relations.
+- Evil Brit: All these spoiler tags should make it pretty obvious that something's wrong with her.
+Her being British and committing murder in Japan actually causes a lot of problems, as the Japanese government wants to outright avoid prosecuting her out of fear of hurting fragile Japanese-British relations.

 - Eye-Obscuring Hat: When she doesn't use a mask to cover her eyes, her hat is always tipped in a way to keep them hidden.

 - Faux Affably Evil: Acts like your typical refined British lady most of the time.
 She drops the act when she gets sufficiently angry, complete with yelling "SHUT UP!" at anyone who tries to interrupt her.
-She's also incredibly racist.
+She's also incredibly racist and xenophobic.

 - Hidden Agenda Villain: She claims she had no motive for killing Watson.
 Her true motive is revealed in DGS 2; she's an assassin sent by Vortex to kill Watson in an area where extradition rights apply, since Watson knew too much regarding the truth of the Professor case.

 - Karma Houdini: Downplayed and eventually subverted.
-After her guilt is revealed, the Japanese court is unable to persecute her for her crimes, due to the extradition treaty between Japan and England, but she is dropped off to British authorities in Shanghai with her fate after that unknown...until the sequel, where she is found dead in a beach house in the first case, a day before her scheduled deportation.
+After her guilt is revealed, the Japanese court is unable to persecute her for her crimes, due to the extradition treaty between Japan and England, but she is scheduled to be dropped off to British authorities in Shanghai with her fate after that unknown... until the sequel, where she is found dead in a beach house in the first case, a day before her scheduled deportation.

 - The Killer Becomes the Killed: She's the victim of the first case in DGS 2.